Caché (film): Development

 Haneke began writing the screenplay by September 2001.
 He described a starting point: "I had been toying with the idea of writing a script in which someone is confronted with his guilt for something he did in childhood".
 In planning the film, he chose the thriller genre as a model but intended the true point to be an exploration of guilt; he deliberately left the question of who sent the tapes ambiguous:

 Haneke also left it ambiguous whether the young Georges's claim that Majid coughed blood was a lie, but said he viewed the depiction of Majid menacing Georges with an ax as a mere nightmare.

 While the Paris massacre inspired the plot, Haneke said the story was not about a "French problem" as something unusual, remarking, "This film was made in France, but I could have shot it with very few adjustments within an Austrian – or I'm sure an American – context".
 Another inspiration was a story he had heard from a friend, similar to that which Denis Podalydès's character tells when claiming to have a scar matching the wound of a dog killed on the day the character was born.
 Haneke explained, "I wrote it down when I got home and always wanted to use it.
 I think it sits well here because it makes people ask if it's true or not".

 While the filmmakers intended the production to be entirely French, they discovered they could not raise the funds in the one country.
-It received international backing from Films du Losange, Wega-Film, Bavaria Film and BIM Distribuzione which are respectively based in France, Austria, Germany and Italy.
+It received international backing from Les Films du Losange, Wega-Film, Bavaria Film and BIM Distribuzione which are respectively based in France, Austria, Germany and Italy.
 Haneke also secured funds from ORF in his native Austria, for a budget of €8 million.

 Casting

-Haneke stated "Daniel Auteuil was the reason I wrote this script" and that he envisioned Auteuil and Binoche in the lead roles and had "almost all the actors in mind" while working on the screenplay.
+Haneke stated that "Daniel Auteuil was the reason I wrote this script" and that he envisioned Auteuil and Binoche in the lead roles and had "almost all the actors in mind" while working on the screenplay.
 Haneke had never worked with Auteuil before, but chose him because he felt Auteuil always played his roles as if keeping a secret.
 Auteuil had learned of the 1961 massacre only after reading about it in L'Obs circa 1995; he accepted the role, interested in exploring the national conscience surrounding the incident, which made an impression on him.
 Juliette Binoche had previously starred in Haneke's 2000 Code Unknown, where her character was also named Anne Laurent.
 She joined the cast, along with Auteuil, in fall 2002.

 Child actor Lester Makedonsky was cast as Pierrot, and because of his swimming skills, the filmmakers chose swimming as Pierrot's sport.
 Haneke had also worked with Maurice Bénichou before on Code Unknown and Time of the Wolf (2003), Walid Afkir on Code Unknown. and Annie Girardot in The Piano Teacher.
 Nathalie Richard previously played a character named Mathilde in Code Unknown, both being friends of the two versions of Anne Laurent.